-Over the years we’ve all heard the phrase “leader as coach.”
-There have been many programs created around this concept where companies have pulled people away for a couple of days and taught them coaching skills.
-When people return to their day-do-day activities, these skills fall by the wayside.
-Is the "leader as coach" model dead?
+Over the years, we’ve all heard the phrase “leader as coach.”
+There have been many programs created around this concept, where companies have pulled people away for a couple of days and taught them coaching skills.
+When they return to their day-to-day activities, these new coaching skills fall by the wayside.
+Is the Leader As Coach model dead?
 Maybe not yet, but it’s dying.

 The missing piece in emotional well-being is the emotions – actually feeling our feelings and tapping into the wisdom of our emotions.
 Denying our emotions – blocking our emotional energy – leads to a contractive state in our bodies.
 We actually cause more stress to our system by denying our emotions than if we let them flow.